The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 The judges were particularly impressed by Stagecoach Performing Arts’ rebrand and its focus on ‘Creative Courage for Life’, supporting students to develop a confidence that will stand them in good stead for their future in the wider world.

 Where in the UK is the Stagecoach franchise based?

 Stagecoach Performing Arts is based in Woking, Surrey.

 Stagecoach is an international franchise with more than 350 franchises and 3,500 teachers worldwide, the company operates over 2,000 schools and classes and has a presence in eight countries, including Canada, Germany, Malta, Spain, Gibraltar, Australia and South Africa.

 What support and training do Stagecoach franchisees receive?

 Stagecoach Performing Arts provides all required training as part of the initial franchise fee.

-Stagecoach Performing Arts’ tried-and-tested structure enables franchisees to play to their strengths and provides the best possible environment in which to succeed.
+Stagecoach Performing Arts’ tried-and-tested franchise business plan enables franchisees to play to their strengths and provides the best possible environment in which to succeed.